truenas/documentation/content/TruenasApps/UsingCustomApp.md

    Select the appropriate **Timezone** or begin typing the timezone to see a narrowed list of options to select from..

    Click **Add** for **Environment Variables** to display a block of variable fields.
    Enter the environment variable name or key in **Name**, for example `MY_NAME`.
    Enter the value for the variable in **Value** for example,  `"John Doe"`, `John\ Doe`, or `John`.
-   If needed, select the options to disable health check built into the container, enable a pseudo-TTY (or pseudo-terminal) for the container, or to keep the standard input (stdin) stream for the container open, for example for an interactive application that needs to remain ready to accept input.
+   Click **Add** again to enter another set of environment variables.

    Use the dropdown to select a **Restart Policy** to use for the container.

   If needed, select the options to disable health check built into the container, enable a pseudo-TTY (or pseudo-terminal) for the container, or to keep the standard input (stdin) stream for the container open, for example for an interactive application that needs to remain ready to accept input.

 4. Enter any required settings in **Security Context Configuration**.